lk-learner/IBM-Data-Analyst-Professional-Certificate/README.md

 Power your data analyst career by learning the core principles of data analysis and gaining hands-on skills practice.
 You’ll work with a variety of data sources, project scenarios, and data analysis tools, including Excel, SQL, Python, Jupyter Notebooks, and Cognos Analytics, gaining practical experience with data manipulation and applying analytical techniques.

+What you will learn

+-Demonstrate proficiency in using spreadsheets and utilizing Excel to perform a variety of data analysis tasks like data wrangling and data mining

+-Create various charts and plots in Excel & work with IBM Cognos Analytics to build dashboards.
+Visualize data using Python libraries like Matplotlib

+-Develop working knowledge of Python language for analyzing data using Python libraries like Pandas and Numpy, and invoke APIs and Web Services

+-Describe data ecosystem and Compose queries to access data in cloud databases using SQL and Python from Jupyter notebooks

 ---

 ## 🥇 Professional Certificate